eQR-code/QRtree/README.md

 This repository contains all the tool chain needed to compile the QRscript dialect named **QRtree** into QRtreebytecode, and then to insert the QRtreebytecode into a QR code.
 It also contains the tools for the inverse process to translate the QR code into QRtreebytecode and create an HTML page for the execution of the program.

 # Acknowledgment
-Please, cite this software as (even if you just use a part of it):
+Please, cite this software (even if you just use a part of it) as:
 - S. Scanzio, M. Rosani, and M. Scamuzzi, “QRtree software,” GitHub.
 [Online].
 Available: [https://github.com/eQR-code/QRtree](https://github.com/eQR-code/QRtree)